0 of 31 Questions completed

 The most appropriate next step in her management is:

-A 38-year-old primiparous woman presents in the third trimester with facial weakness.
-She noticed this on waking this morning.
-On examination she cannot wrinkle her brow, has some eversion of the lower eye lid, drooping of the corner of the mouth with drooling and loss of the nasolabial fold.
-The examination is otherwise that of a normal pregnancy.
+On examination, she cannot wrinkle her brow, has some eversion of the lower eye lid, drooping of the corner of the mouth with drooling and loss of the nasolabial fold.

 Which of the following is most appropriate investigation prior to starting treatment?